pyjamabrah/pyjamabrah/content/products/embedded-engineering/index.md

             type: "pdf"
           - chapter: "more videos being recorded..."
             type: ""
-        - section: "(planned) ARM aarch64 - Bare-metal Programming"
-          description: "This course is being recorded at the moment and will be added soon."
-          open: "open"
-          chapters:
         - section: "FPGA based Hardware Design (101)"
           id: "fpga-101"
           description: "This course focuses on Digital Circuit Design using FPGAs (Field Programmable Gate Arrays).
 Recommended for Software Engineers to help them understand how the underlying electronic machines work."